gsarti/website-content/content/post/iclr2020-transformers/index.md

 The original Transformer architecture is composed of an encoder and a decoder, each composed by a stacked sequence of identical layers that transform input embeddings in outputs having the same dimension (hence the name Transformer).

 Each layer of the Transformer encoder is composed of two sublayers, a multi-head self-attention mechanism and a feed-forward network, surrounded by residual connections and followed by layer normalization.
-The decoder adds a third layer that performs multi-head self-attention over the encoder output while modifying the original self-attention sublayer to prevent attending to future context, as required by the autoregressive language modeling objective saw before.
+The decoder includes a third layer that performs multi-head self-attention over the encoder output and modifies the original self-attention sublayer to prevent attending to future context, as required by the autoregressive language modeling objective presented above.

 Bidirectional variants of the Transformer drop the decoder structure and focus solely on the encoder to generate the contextual embeddings needed for various tasks, including MLM.

 [Transformer-XL](https://www.aclweb.org/anthology/P19-1285/) notably introduces a notion of **memory** for Transformer networks, where hidden states obtained in previous segments are weighted with attention and reused to better model long-term dependencies, preventing **context fragmentation**.

 The following approaches try to build on top of current structures to improve long-range modeling, reduce the parameter count, or optimize the computation performed by the model.

 ### Compressive Memory